 An ordinary member must be a corporate entity or an individual with a professional involvement in the production of grapes and/or grape wine in Tasmania, and/or marketing of Tasmanian grape wines which they have produced.
 This category is open to vineyard owners and/or winemakers.
 An ordinary member shall be entitled to one (1) vote in elections of office bearers and at general meetings.

-For more information regarding ordinary membership, please click here to download a 2018/19 membership brochure.
-Details of key activities and achievements on behalf of Wine Tasmania's members during 2017/18 are available here.
+For more information regarding ordinary membership, please click here to download our annual membership 2019/2020 flyer.
+It also contains details of key activities and achievements undertaken on behalf of Wine Tasmania's members during 2018/19.

 NB: Please note that Level 1 marketing members must also adhere to Wine Tasmania's Code of Conduct.
 This is currently being updated.
 Please contact Wine Tasmania for further information.